 Health Savings Account vs Flexible Spending Account

-Depending on the kind of health insurance plan you have, you may be eligible for an HSA or an FSA.
+Depending on the kind of health insurance plan you have, you might be eligible for an HSA or an FSA account.
 Taking advantage of these kinds of accounts can help you save money and prepare for medical expenses that come up during the year.
-HSA and FSA's have different qualifications and advantages.
-Here is an overview of everything you need to know to help you understand the basics of HSA vs. FSA and choose the best plan.

 Health Savings Account (HSA)